Back to Blog

 Building AI agents with MCP servers?
 These are the critical failures behind the emerging MCP breach epidemic:

-1. Path traversal vulnerabilities — 82% of servers don't validate file boundaries (Endor Labs)
+- Path traversal vulnerabilities — 82% of servers use file operations prone to path traversal (Endor Labs)

 This checklist covers 24 security checks across 8 domains.
 Use it before deployment, during development, and as a security gate for production AI agents.